Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Related Work

-Our instantiation of \OurMethod on KBQA is closely connected to bottom-up semantic parsing, particularly SmBoP~\cite{rubin-berant-2021-smbop}, a text-to-SQL model that iteratively constructs a complex plan from a set of sub-components.
-At each step of parsing, SmBoP enumerates candidate parse trees (\ie, plans) from all valid combinations of trees from the previous step and scores them to get the top-ranked ones. \OurMethod similarly constructs a complex plan incrementally from smaller subplans, but makes the following three departures.
+\textbf{Bottom-Up Semantic Parsing.} Our instantiation of \OurMethod on KBQA is closely connected to bottom-up semantic parsing, particularly SmBoP~\cite{rubin-berant-2021-smbop}, a text-to-SQL model that iteratively constructs a complex plan from a set of subplans. \nop{At each step of parsing, SmBoP enumerates candidate parse trees from all valid combinations of trees from the previous step and scores them to get the top-ranked ones.}\OurMethod similarly constructs a complex plan incrementally from smaller subplans, but it makes the following main departures.
 First, SmBoP requires all ingredients (\ie, column headers, table names, and DB values) at the beginning of parsing.
 This assumption does not generally hold for more complex or partially observable environments, where ingredients need to be discovered through search.
-In our implementation, only topic entities are required at the beginning, which can be readily obtained using an entity linker~\cite{li-etal-2020-efficient}.
+In our method, only topic entities are needed as the initial plan, which can be readily obtained using an entity linker~\cite{li-etal-2020-efficient}.
 Second, our scoring function is based on a straightforward application of LMs, while SmBoP uses a more intricate architecture with extra parameters.
-Finally, SmBoP parses for fixed $T$ steps, while \OurMethod adaptively terminates the search process based on the scores from the LM.
-Also related is an array of earlier KBQA methods that adopt an enumerate-and-rank approach~\cite{yih-etal-2015-semantic,chen-etal-2019-uhop,lan-jiang-2020-query}.
-Because they try to enumerate all candidate plans up front, the maximum complexity of the plans is bound to be small.
-Our adaptive search process allows for flexible generation of more complex plans.
+Also related is an array of earlier KBQA methods that adopt an enumerate-and-rank approach~\cite{yih-etal-2015-semantic,gu2021beyond,ye-etal-2022-rng}.
+Because they try to enumerate all candidate plans up front, the maximum plan complexity is bound to be small.
+Our adaptive search process allows for flexible construction of more complex plans.